qlik-oss/server-side-extension/docs/README.md

 * **Recovering lost connection**
 If the connection to the plugin is lost, the Qlik engine attempts to reconnect after 20 seconds by default.
 You can configure a different timeout interval in QMC.

-* **New log file**
-You will see a new type of log file in the Qlik Sense engine logs and the QlikView Server logs containing SSE-specific information.

 For more information, see [Limitations](limitations.md).